MetPhoto/Job-application-tracking-dataase/README.md

 At its heart this is a simple database to store the details of a job application.
 The initial screen provides summary of the recent applications and a small sparkling-like chart at the top right showing the number of recent applications by week.

-- Configuration stored in MySQL database, with a GUI to amend some values.
+- Configuration stored in MySQL database, with a GUI to amend some configuration items.
 - Click on a column header on the summary page to hide the column.
 Refresh the page to unhide a column.
 - Summary page is configurable.
 The `status` summary is created dynamically.
-If a new status is added the table will still work.
+If a new status is added then the table will still work.
 Status values are stored in a database table called `dropdown` (not ideal).
 - Table names are stored in the config database.
 Allows you to swap to a database table of dummy data for demonstration purposes.
 - Debug mode - set `debug` to 1 in the `config` table to provide some additional information messages, there is no GUI for this.
 Note: the `Portal` link (see notes below) in the top left will turn red when debug is active.
 - Add an activity associated with an application.